 Today, Hancock County continues to be known for its natural beauty, with many residents and tourists drawn to its picturesque coastline, charming towns, and vibrant cultural heritage.
 The region's history, influenced by Native American tribes, European colonization, and the impact of natural disasters, has shaped the community and created a unique identity in Mississippi's Gulf Coast.

-This timeline provides a condensed summary of the historical journey of Hancock County, Mississippi.
+This timeline provides a concise overview of the key events in the history of Hancock County, Mississippi.

 • 1699: French explorers Pierre Le Moyne d'Iberville and Jean-Baptiste Le Moyne de Bienville discover the area and establish the first French settlement in what is now known as Hancock County.